brendancastle/gmu-pupper/README.md

 2. robot automatically starts moving towards cone in view

 if automated = false on line 35 of run_djipupper_sim.py, after activating:

 2. press `e` to start trotting and position robot wherever
-3. when ready press `t` to start "follow mode". robot automatically starts going towards cone in view
+3. press `t` to start "follow mode". robot automatically starts going towards cone in view
 4. press `t` again to exit "follow mode"
 5. now you can manually take over the robot by pressing `e`